Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/monitor.query-readme.md

 ### Logs query

-You can query logs by workspace ID or resource ID.
+You can query logs by Log Analytics workspace ID or Azure resource ID.
 The result is returned as a table with a collection of rows.

-**Workspace-centric logs query**
+#### Workspace-centric logs query

 To query by workspace ID, use the [LogsQueryClient.QueryWorkspaceAsync](https://learn.microsoft.com/dotnet/api/azure.monitor.query.logsqueryclient.queryworkspaceasync) method: